When we start out painting, we may think - a home art studio? Why do we need a studio?

 Are florescent bulbs good for our home art studio?

-However, "daylight" florescent light bulbs are perfect for painting in the studio.
+However, "daylight" florescent light bulbs have the perfect light for painting in the studio.

 A window is great for both light and ventilation.
-If there is no window available a fan will keep the air moving and pleasant.
+If there is no window available, a fan will keep the air moving and pleasant.

-We may either stand or sit.
+We may either stand or sit to paint.
 Different people paint different ways.
+Most painting artists use an easel or a flat surface such as a table for painting.

 Standing imparts a freedom